"Change the way you look at things, and the things you look at change."

 My Approach

-My approach to counselling is integrative, which means I draw from the valuable theoretical contributions of Person Centred, Gestalt, and Existential psychotherapeutic perspectives allowing me to tailor my approach to suit your preference and individual needs.
+My approach to counselling is integrative, which means I draw from the valuable theoretical contributions of person centred, gestalt, existential, and psychoanalytic psychotherapeutic perspectives, allowing me to tailor my approach to suit your preference and individual needs.

 What creates effectiveness in counselling, and is supported by academic research, is the relationship between client and therapist.
-Therefore, it is important that you feel comfortable and relaxed, so that you can express your authentic self.
+Therefore, it is important that you feel comfortable and relaxed, so that you can express all versions of yourself.
 Then together, we can share curiosity around what it is like to be you, and how life looks from your perspective.

 About Me

-I offer my clients a trusting, warm, respectful, and compassionate therapeutic relationship, in which we move at your own pace.
-The therapeutic space that we will create, will allow you to truly express yourself without feeling judged.
+I offer my clients a warm, respectful, and compassionate therapeutic relationship, in which we move at your pace, and hopefully in time develop trust.
+It is also my hope, that the therapeutic space we create, will allow you to truly express yourself without feeling judged.
 You can expect me to wholeheartedly support you and empower you throughout your journey.

-It is my passion and a privilege to help my clients on their journey’s back to themselves where they can feel positive about the future again.
-Finding within themselves peace, safety, and renewed strength.
-The mind can be used as a powerful tool, allowing us the opportunity to heal - I believe that this could be the case for you too.
+I see it as a privilege to help my clients on their journey’s back to themselves where they can feel positive about the future, finding within themselves peace, safety, and renewed strength.
+The mind and body can be used as a powerful tool, allowing us the opportunity to heal - I believe that this could be the case for you too.

 Qualifications

 I have completed a Foundation (FdSc) and a BA Honours Degree in Counselling at the University of Greenwich, which are accredited by the British Association of Counsellors and Psychotherapists (BACP).
-As part of my training, I received over 150 hours of personal therapy.
+In addition to this, I am currently studying a MA in Advanced Clinical Practice at Middlesex University, accredited by the United Kingdom Council for Psychotherapy (UKCP).

-Alongside my private practice I provide psychotherapy at Kingston Women's Centre.
-Previously, I was a psychotherapist at The Eaves Psychological Services in Guildford and I also offered counselling at the University of Surrey where I formed part of the Equality Diversity and Inclusion team.
+Historically I have provided psychotherapy at Kingston Women's Centre, The Eaves Psychological Services in Guildford, and I also offered counselling at the University of Surrey where I formed part of the Equality Diversity and Inclusion team.

 Getting Started